-- 5.4 All practitioners must follow the practices outlined in the GMC decision making and consent guidance.
-Documentation of the risks discussed or the dialogue leading to a decision is required in accordance with paragraphs 50-55. - 5.5 Informed consent should take into account the benefits and risks of the procedure, alternative options available and the option of doing nothing.
-Consent should be given at the earliest possible opportunity in view of limited time available for the patients having emergency surgery to consider the information.4,15,136,137 All discussions should be clearly documented. - 5.6 As part of a quality improvement programme, hospitals should develop a local understanding of the adequacy of their consent process and information supplied to patients undergoing emergency surgery, by proactively seeking patient feedback and allocating appropriate resources to this process.

-5.7 Assessment of capacity must be time and decision specific; an individual's capacity to make particular decisions may fluctuate or be temporarily affected by factors such as pain, fear, confusion, the effects of medication or intoxication by alcohol or other drugs.
+- All practitioners must follow the practices outlined in the GMC decision making and consent guidance.^{43,138} Documentation of the risks discussed or the dialogue leading to a decision is required in accordance with paragraphs 50-55. - Informed consent should take into account the benefits and risks of the procedure, alternative options available and the option of doing nothing.
+Consent should be sought at the earliest possible opportunity in view of limited time available for the patients having emergency surgery to consider the information.^{4,15,139,140} All discussions should be clearly documented. - As part of a quality improvement programme, hospitals should develop a local understanding of the adequacy of their consent process and information supplied to patients undergoing emergency surgery, by proactively seeking patient feedback and allocating appropriate resources to this process.141 - 5.7 Assessment of capacity must be time and decision specific; an individual's capacity to make particular decisions may fluctuate or be temporarily affected by factors such as pain, fear, confusion, the effects of medication, intoxication by alcohol or other drugs or psychiatric illness which if suspected would require independent psychiatric assessment.
+60,142